Requirements and Information

 Cases set on the Court’s trial docket should be anticipated to proceed to trial.
 Please do not select a docket sounding date with the anticipation that subpoenas will not be sent out by the State.

-The plea cut-off date for all cases set on a trial docket will be on Thursday before the trial period.
-Thereafter all pleas will be open pleas to the court unless there has been a significant change with the case.
+The plea cut-off date for all cases set on a trial docket will generally be on the Thursday before the trial period.
+Please refer to the Court’s calendars for plea cut-off date changes.
+Thereafter all pleas will be open pleas to the court unless there has been a significant change with the case or the parties have requested and been approved to extend the plea cut-off date.

 The Defense attorney is to schedule the plea time and do a Notice of Hearing indicating the format the plea will be done (i.e., plea in absentia).
 Paperwork will need to be prepared as normal, notarized and fingerprints (if required) will need to be submitted and e-filed prior to the plea date.
 The Court will not accept plea forms submitted to chambers in advance of the hearing.